Learn about actual and potential costs

 How risky is the supply chain?

-Projection screens have a medium level of supply chain risk that stems primarily from upstream suppliers.
+The projection screens market has a medium level of supply chain risk that stems primarily from upstream suppliers.
 Manufacturers purchase plastic, steel and electronic components (for electric models).
-The inputs for these goods derive from second tier petrochemical manufacturers as well as iron ore and copper mining suppliers, whose prices can fluctuate...
+These inputs are derived from second tier petrochemical manufacturers as well as iron ore and copper mining suppliers, whose prices can fluctuate...
 Subscribe to learn more.